sund0g/docker-tutorial/docker-and-kubernetes/redis-image/README.md

-## Building Custom Images Through Docker Server
+## Section 3: Building Custom Images Through Docker Server

 The objectives for this section are,